Q: What happens if the Umbrella roaming client can’t connect to the server for IP Layer Enforcement?

 A: If the feature is enabled in the policy for the Umbrella roaming client identity, the roaming client establishes an IPSec tunnel using the IP addresses listed in the prerequisites of the setup article.
 The IPSec tunnel is established in advance of any traffic being sent through it so we’re prepared for traffic to be routed through the tunnel; however, traffic flow isn’t established until required.

-On OS X, the IP Layer Enforcement process will add a route for each of the IPs in the list.
+On macOS, the IP Layer Enforcement process will add a route for each of the IPs in the list.
 Once the routes are in place, all traffic to any of these IP address will be sent through the VPN to our servers.

 Q: When the suspicious traffic reaches the Umbrella servers, is it blocked right away?